 We strive to expand our participation with Fair for Life and FairWild by certifying as many of our finished goods as possible.

 Because demand is still small and the steps involved can be a barrier for some farmers, the majority of the herbs we carry do not yet have any third-party certification available.
 Just as we have for years, we continue to follow the principles of fair trade—developing strong relationships with the farmers and producers, paying them fairly, and doing everything we can to ensure a fair supply chain.

 Following these principles and pursuing certification is a voluntary process that validates our commitment and gives reassurance that we aim to make and sell products that have fairly traded and ethically sourced ingredients.

 Banyan Botanicals is a certified Fair Trade Partner with Fair for Life, which means that we have completed a rigorous certification process with Fair for Life.
-To learn more about the process, you can read the Fair for Life Standard.
+To learn more about the Fair for Life objectives and certification process, you can read the Fair for Life Standard.

 Fair for Life is more than just certifying the ingredients we use—this is a full company certification, similar to our becoming a certified B Corporation, in which a company is held to the same standards as producers.
 This goes much further than the traditional fair trade certification of large commodity crops.

 It also goes beyond labor—the certifying body, Ecocert, essentially certifies social and environmental responsibility across an entire supply chain and within an entire business.

 Here’s a peek into what it means to be a Fair Trade Partner with Fair for Life:

 - The entire supply chain is certified.
 Unlike other fair trade standards, it guarantees everyone along the entire certified supply chain is treated and paid fairly and equitably.
 Everyone throughout the supply chain must receive minimum fair wages and safe working conditions.
 This includes our farming partners, manufacturing partners, packers, and our own employees.